 Please note that Bristol Law Society no longer provide a recruitment agency service to local firms and individuals.
 We now offer the following recruitment solutions: Branded Direct Jobs Board Advertising … more

-Bristol Law Society’s suite of conference and meeting rooms are conveniently located in the centre between the Waterfront Area and the Old City in a modern building situated on the … more
+Bristol Law Society’s suite of conference and meeting rooms including a suite of mediation rooms are conveniently located in the centre between the Waterfront Area and the Old City in … more

 President, Nick Lee’s Monthly Blog